--Self-Efficacy: efficacy is a person's belief about his or her ability to perform a particular behaviour successfully.
-Does the individual believe that he or she has the require skills and competencies required to perform well and the required goals?
+-Self-Efficacy: efficacy is a personal particular behaviour successfully.
+Does the personal particular that he or she has the require skills and competencies required to personal particular goals?

--Goal Difficulty: Goals that are set too high or performance expectations that are made too difficult, lead to low expectancy perceptions.
-When individuals perceive that the goals are beyond their ability to achieve, motivation is low because of low Expectancy.
+-Goal Difficulty: Goals the performance expectations that are made too difficult, lead to low expectations.
+When individuals perceive that the goals are beyond their ability to a because of low Expectancy.